Maximising Clip Wool Profits with In-shed Micron testing: Use case for Woven Optics to Optimise Clip Preperation.

 The Woven Optics technology is well suited for superfine producers looking to increase clip value.
 A good example of this is the Bolto Family, based in Kangaroo Island, South Australia.

-The Bolto family run a 22,000 commercial wool business, specialising in superfine Merino sheep and currently micron test (side samples sent off-site) approximately 4000 hoggets per year.
+The Bolto family run a 22,000 head Merino wool business, specialising in superfine Merino sheep and currently micron test (side samples sent off-site) approximately 4000 hoggets per year.
 The average micron of the mob is 16.5, with approximately 40% of the total clip averaging 14.9 micron.

 With the Woven Optics Wool Scanner™, the Bolto Family have the opportunity to create a finer clip line at shearing using real-time data and create significantly higher wool returns.